 Factors that Determine the Returns of Insurance Policy

 Traditional insurance policies do not provide monetary returns that one can normally see from a bank’s fixed deposit.
 However, the Premium that you pay at regular intervals provide you with Risk cover and some lucrative sops, say a lump sum amount as Maturity benefit, and so on.

 Insurance for life or term insurance policies don’t provide even that maturity benefit.
 A ULIP might initially promise you a high return, but market swings can change your fortune and you may receive a low return on the investment plan you’ve made on the plan.

-However, it is still possible to determine the rate or return of insurance plans.
-Some factors which influence Policy return are whether you or your Beneficiary would get tax relief on the benefits or returns.
+However, it is still possible to determine the rate of return of insurance plans.
+Some factors which influence Policy return are whether you or your beneficiary would get tax relief on the benefits or returns.
 If yes, then you make an edge over the others where income tax is levied on returns.

 Risk Cover is also a factor which should be judged while analyzing a return.
 The return is primarily calculated on a yearly basis.
 An insurance policy with useful returns would provide a rate that hardly ever dips below 5 percent.
 The uneven cash flows and the number of years in the policy term period are some factors which determine the returns on a policy.